PrideInt/ITS2-Viridiplantae-BLASTer/README.md

 later.)

 3. Run the Shell Script.
 Do this via `./blast.sh` on Linux, or `sh blast.sh` on Mac or on Git Bash, `bash blast.sh`.

+4. Once the script finishes processing, run `python format.py` to run the formatting script (translates information such as reads, similar species, etc. into a CSV file).
+Check out `format.txt` for additional code.